 I then headed off to Cobar, 300 kms west.
 I arrived at Cobar with 27% charge left.
 The total trip today was 702kms, using 102 kWh at 146 Wh/km.
-The trip averaged 6.88km per kWh or for a 75kWh battery, 516km real range.

-I only made two stops to charge my electric vehicle, one at Bathurst and one at Dubbo.
+Today I have only made two stops to charge my electric vehicle, one at Bathurst and one at Dubbo.
 I topped up at Cobar at the NRMA free EV charger to 50% and then plugged in my electric vehicle at my accommodation into a normal plug, to finish topping up overnight.

 Day 2 Bourke

 Headed off from Cobar to Bourke with 88% charge.
 Forecast max temperatures for the drive are 36oC in Cobar and 38oC in Bourke.

 Bourke is 847kms from Sydney, in north western NSW, but only a 160km each way day trip from Cobar.
 Beautiful river town with lots of history.

 Visits included the Back O’ Bourke Information & Exhibition Centre, Old Bourke wharf on the Darling River, Historic buildings in main street and Polygonum Swamp near the old northern bridge.

 I had left Cobar with ~420kms range, plenty of charge in my electric vehicle for the full 320 km return trip.